-I'm an Associated Research Scientist, and Deputy Director of the Galactic Center Group at UCLA.
-My research interest is in understanding the formation of the nuclei of galaxies, nearby dwarf galaxies, and adaptive optics.
+I'm an Assistant Professor in the Physics and Astronomy Department and Deputy Director of the Galactic Center Group at UCLA.
+My research interest is in understanding the formation of the nuclei of galaxies, the physics and astrophysics of supermassive black holes.
+I also study machine learning applications in astronomy as part of the UCLA Astrophysics Data Lab.

 Email : tdo [at] astro.ucla.edu